On-Chip Nonreciprocal Superconducting Frequency Multiplier for Cryogenic Millimeter-Wave Multiplexed Control: Quantum Advantage from Nonreciprocal Spatiotemporal Frequency Bus

 \subsection{Numerical Results and Quantum Advantage}

-\textit{Coherence Enhancement Across the Frequency Comb}: Figures~\ref{Fig:T1} to~\ref{Fig:T1T2Imp} presents the simulated coherence enhancement for a 25-qubit array spanning frequencies from \(\omega_1 = \omega_m\) to \(\omega_{25} = 25\omega_m\), with \(\omega_m = 2\pi \times 3\ \text{GHz}\).
+\textit{Coherence Enhancement Across the Frequency Comb}: Under the assumption of high intrinsic quality factors (T$_{1,\text{int}}$ approaching 100--150\,$\mu$s at $\sim$5\,GHz, consistent with recent literature~\cite{anferov2024superconducting,kjaergaard2020superconducting}), the nonreciprocal bus is predicted to yield more uniform $T_1$ times across the frequency comb by suppressing Purcell-limited decay.
+However, achieving such coherence times at millimeter-wave frequencies will require substantial advances in materials and surface treatment to mitigate increased TLS and quasiparticle effects.
+Figure~\ref{Fig:T1T2Imp} presents the coherence enhancement for a 25-qubit array spanning frequencies from \(\omega_1 = \omega_m\) to \(\omega_{25} = 25\omega_m\), with \(\omega_m = 2\pi \times 3\ \text{GHz}\).
 The reciprocal bus (blue curves) shows strongly frequency-dependent \(T_1\) times, varying from 10 $\mu$s to 50 $\mu$s due to Purcell enhancement near the bus resonance.
-In contrast, the nonreciprocal bus (red curves) achieves nearly uniform \(T_1\) times exceeding 150 $\mu$s across the entire band—approaching the intrinsic material limit of \(T_{1,\text{int}} = 150\ \mu\text{s}\).
-This represents an average improvement of \(15\times\) in \(T_1\) (Fig.~\ref{Fig:T1T2Imp}).
-The improvement in \(T_2\) times is even more dramatic (Fig.~\ref{Fig:T2}), with the nonreciprocal system maintaining \(T_2 > 100\ \mu\text{s}\) compared to the reciprocal system's \(T_2 < 20\ \mu\text{s}\) for most qubits.
-This \(>5\times\) enhancement (Fig.~\ref{Fig:T1T2Imp}) results from both the direct suppression of Purcell-induced dephasing and the spectral filtering of low-frequency noise.
+In contrast, the nonreciprocal bus offers improved \(T_1\) and $T_2$ times compared to the reciprocal system's for all qubits.
+This enhancement results from both the direct suppression of Purcell-induced dephasing and the spectral filtering of low-frequency noise.

 \textit{Gate Error Reduction and Fault-Tolerant Scalability}: Figure~\ref{Fig:GErr} quantifies the resulting gate error reduction.
 For individual qubits (Fig.~\ref{Fig:GE}), the reciprocal bus yields errors ranging from \(10^{-3}\) to \(10^{-2}\), exceeding the fault-tolerance threshold of \(10^{-4}\) for all qubits.
 The nonreciprocal bus reduces these errors to \(<10^{-5}\) across the entire array—a \(100\times\) to \(1000\times\) improvement that brings the system comfortably below the threshold.
 The scalability advantage is demonstrated in Fig.~\ref{Fig:WE}, which shows the worst-case gate error as a function of array size \(N\).
 While the reciprocal system exceeds the fault-tolerance threshold at \(N \approx 6\) qubits due to accumulating crosstalk, the nonreciprocal system maintains sub-threshold errors (\(E_{\text{gate}} < 10^{-4}\)) for arrays exceeding 25 qubits.
 This represents an effective scalability improvement of >4× while maintaining fault-tolerant operation.